Lincoln Theater (Los Angeles): The Central Avenue Corridor

 In the 1910s and 1920s, large movie theaters were opened in Downtown Los Angeles in the Broadway Theater District.
 However, African Americans were either excluded from these theaters altogether or restricted to "colored only" seating areas.

-During the 1910s and 1920s, a number of cultural and business institutions catering to the African-American population of Los Angeles opened along a one-mile stretch of South Central Avenue.
+During the 1910s and 1920s, as African-American population increased in the area, a number of cultural and business institutions catering to the African-American population of Los Angeles opened along a one-mile stretch of South Central Avenue.
 These included Dreamland Rink, the Murray Pocket Billiard Emporium and Cigar Stand, the 28th Street YMCA, Second Baptist Church, Sidney P. Dones Company (offering real estate, insurance and legal services), the California Eagle newspaper, the Dunbar Hotel, and the Lincoln Theater.
 The area, known as the Central Avenue Corridor, became the cultural and economic hub of the African-American community in Los Angeles from the 1920s through the 1950s.

 The Lincoln was the largest of several theaters along the Central Avenue Corridor offering entertainment to the African-American community.
-Three of the others (the Tivoli, Angelus and Hub Theaters) have since been demolished.
+Three of the others (the Tivoli, Angelus, and Hub theaters) have since been demolished.
 A fourth, the Globe Theater, has been substantially altered.